McGill-DMaS/Kam1n0-Community/README.md

 ## Licensing

 The software was developed by Steven H. H. Ding under the supervision of Benjamin C. M. Fung at the McGill Data Mining and Security Lab.
-Currently, we adopt Apache Lincense Version 2.0.
+Currently, we adopt Apache License Version 2.0.
 Please refer to LICENSE.txt for details.

 Copyright 2015 McGill Unviersity
 All rights reserved.